In the guide below, we list the potential pros and cons of clean coal technology (which can be compared to regular coal technology).

 [Some HELE coal plants] are more emissions-intensive than renewable energy and even gas (tai.org.au).

-It would be technically easy for the gas plant to go a lot lower but this is what current standards require.
+SO2 and particle emissions from gas are a tiny fraction of those from coal, while NOx emissions are similar [and] It would be technically easy for the gas plant to go a lot lower but this is what current standards require (reneweconomy.com.au)

-Super critical brown coal plants would be problematic for two reasons – Australia’s brown coal plants are more unreliable than its black coal plants and, secondly, supercritical brown plants would still be more emissions intensive than the majority of Australia’s existing coal plants (apo.org.au)
+Super critical brown coal plants [can] be problematic for two reasons – Australia’s brown coal plants are more unreliable than its black coal plants and, secondly, supercritical brown plants would still be more emissions intensive than the majority of Australia’s existing coal plants (apo.org.au)